CharlieBravoCode/chatbot_backend_authlogin/readme.md

 6. Lack of access controls: The API currently does not have fine-grained access controls to limit what actions users can perform based on their permissions or roles.
 7. No logging or monitoring: There is no logging or monitoring implemented in the API, making it difficult to detect and respond to security incidents.

-To improve the security posture of this project, it is recommended to address the above-listed flaws and threats and consider implementing additional security best practices such as secure coding principles, code reviews, and regular security assessments.